Closed for the year! Feel free to contact us via email [email protected] for any inquiries, and follow us on Instagram.

 system impacts how accurately the calibration curve is applied to stop the car as it covers a

-UBC Chem-E-Car will attend the 2020 Pactific Northwest Regional AlChE Chem-E-Car Competition.
-We aim to place in the Regional Competition and compete at the National AIChE Chem-E-Car Competition in the fall.
+UBC Chem-E-Car will attend the 2021 Pacific Northwest Regional AlChE Chem-E-Car Competition.
 The team strives to design innovative timing mechanisms and power sources, and a unique car every year.
 We hope to continue to do this while teaching others about this technology, and growing as a team.

 Check out our sponsorship page here!